wpengine/headless-docs/overview/README.md

 When we talk about headless with WordPress, we mean that we are using WordPress for content creation but not for front-end rendering.
 Instead of using traditional WordPress themes, you develop your front-end using a JavaScript framework like React.
 In addition, the front-end is hosted on a separate server from the WordPress instance.

+Since the front-end is responsible for displaying content to the end user, it needs to access the content.
+In order to do that, it utilized the WordPress REST API or GraphQL via [WPGraphQL](https://www.wpgraphql.com/).

 ## Why Headless?

 Headless is gaining momentum for a few reasons: